launchdarkly/react-native-client-sdk/README.md

 Developing this SDK
 -----------

-* Run `npx react-native doctor` and make sure everything is green
+* Run `npx react-native doctor` in both the root and ManualTestApp directories and make sure everything is green
+  * If watchman fails, you can try installing it manually `brew reinstall watchman`
 * Make sure you have [modd](https://github.com/cortesi/modd#install) installed so native code changes are hot reloaded
 * Run `modd`